Little Valley Fire: Legal proceedings

-In August 2018, a jury found the Nevada Department of Forestry (NDF) guilty of gross negligence and liable for the damage caused by the Little Valley Fire.
-The court determined that the prescribed burn had ignited the fire.
+In August 2018, a jury found the Nevada Department of Forestry grossly negligent and liable for the damage caused by the Little Valley Fire, agreeing that the prescribed burn had ignited the fire.
 Homeowners maintained that the NDF "failed to exercise a slight degree of care", arguing that burn boss Gene Phillips should have adjusted his burn plan due to the forecasts of high winds.
-They also noted that Phillips sent fire crews home, leaving the nearest backup crews 90 minutes away.
-According to the plaintiffs, fire supervisor Paul Carmichael intentionally violated the burn plan, documenting humidity levels too low to conduct the burn.
+They also noted that Phillips sent fire crews home, leaving the nearest backup crews 90 minutes away, and that fire supervisor Paul Carmichael intentionally violated the burn plan, documenting humidity levels too low to conduct the burn.

 The Nevada Board of Examiners approved a $25 million settlement for plaintiffs affected by the Little Valley Fire; they originally sought $325 million.
 The state paid out $10 million, while $15 million was paid by insurers.
-The plaintiffs, consisting of 105 homeowners, received $18 million, with their insurers receiving the remaining $8 million.
+The plaintiffs, consisting of 105 homeowners, received $18 million, with their insurers receiving the remaining $7 million.
 Rewards were evenly divided among the homeowners.